 He was vocal in his dissent at the detention without trial of people suspected of terrorism in both the US and UK, comparing the detentions to those that occurred during apartheid.
 In 2012 he called for George W. Bush and Tony Blair to be tried by the International Criminal Court for initiating the Iraq War.

 Although pleased that South Africa’s oppressive government had been toppled in 1994, Tutu was careful to be vigilant of the new government’s activities and did not hesitate in calling out faults he noticed.

-Some of the things he questioned about the new government included its spending on armaments, its policy on Robert Mugabe’s government in Zimbabwe and the pattern of Nguni-speakers to dominate top political positions.
 He accused Thabo Mbeki of demanding the blind obedience of ANC members and criticised him for not paying enough attention to the HIV/AIDS pandemic.

 Tutu also criticised his successor, Jacob Zuma, for being immoral when accusations of rape and corruption against him surfaced.

 Tutu retired from public life in 2010 at the age of 79.
 He continued with his work within The Elders and Nobel Laureate Group and supported the Desmond Tutu Peace Centre, but resigned from his positions as Chancellor of the University of the Western Cape and representative on the United Nations advisory committee on the prevention of genocide.